-A Week in Kathmandu: My Journal From Nepal's Chaotic, Beautiful Capital
+A Week in Kathmandu: Inside Nepal's Chaotic, Beautiful Capital

-The plane banked left and there they were.
+The plane banks left and there they are.
 The Himalayas.
 A wall of white stretching across the entire northern horizon, absurdly high, impossibly sharp against the blue sky.
-The pilot came on the intercom: "Ladies and gentlemen, on your left, you can see Mount Everest."
-The cabin tilted as every passenger pressed against the windows.
+The pilot comes on the intercom: "Ladies and gentlemen, on your left, you can see Mount Everest."
+The cabin tilts as every passenger presses against the windows.

-Then we descended into Kathmandu, and the mountains disappeared behind smog and buildings and the organized chaos of Tribhuvan Airport.
+Then the descent into Kathmandu begins, and the mountains vanish behind smog and buildings and the organized chaos of Tribhuvan Airport.

 Day 1: Arrival and Overwhelm

 Visa on arrival. $50 for 30 days.
-The line was 40 minutes.
-I'd brought passport photos and cash, which sped things up — the digital kiosks were down ("load shedding," the guard said with a shrug that suggested this happened often).
+The line runs about 40 minutes.
+Bring passport photos and cash — they speed things up, especially when the digital kiosks are down ("load shedding," the guard will say with a shrug that suggests this happens often).

-Pre-paid taxi to Thamel: 700 NPR.
-The drive was 30 minutes of the most creative traffic interpretation I've ever witnessed.
+Take a pre-paid taxi to Thamel: 700 NPR.
+The drive is 30 minutes of the most creative traffic interpretation imaginable.
 Motorcycles between cars between trucks between pedestrians between cows.
-The cow was unbothered.
-The taxi driver was unbothered.
-I was very bothered.
+The cow is unbothered.
+The driver is unbothered.
+You may not be — and that's part of the welcome.

 Thamel at 4PM: narrow streets packed with trekking shops, restaurants, bookstores, and more trekking shops.
-The gear is 50-70% of Western prices.
-I was offered North Face jackets ("very authentic!") at three shops within 100 meters.
-The persistent hiss of touts: "Tiger balm?
+The gear runs 50-70% of Western prices.
+North Face jackets ("very authentic!") appear at three shops within 100 meters.
+The persistent hiss of touts follows you: "Tiger balm?
 Trekking?
 Guide?"

-Dinner at a rooftop restaurant.
-Dal bhat — the Nepali staple.
+Dinner belongs on a rooftop.
+Order dal bhat — the Nepali staple.
 Rice, lentil soup, three vegetable curries, pickle, papadam.
 350 NPR (~$2.60).
 Unlimited refills.
-The view from the rooftop: a tangle of electrical wires, a temple spire, and the suggestion of mountains behind the haze.
+The view: a tangle of electrical wires, a temple spire, and the suggestion of mountains behind the haze.

 Day 2: Boudhanath

-Monks in maroon robes walked slowly around the stupa, spinning prayer wheels.
-The sound — a continuous metallic whisper of hundreds of wheels turning — was meditative even without trying to be.
+Monks in maroon robes circle slowly, spinning prayer wheels.
+The sound — a continuous metallic whisper of hundreds of wheels turning — is meditative without trying to be.

-I sat at a rooftop cafe overlooking the stupa.
-Butter tea (120 NPR — an acquired taste: salty, creamy, vaguely tibetan).
-Watched the kora for an hour.
-An old man completed his circuit, paused, pressed his forehead against the stupa wall, and continued.
-His devotion was so quiet and complete that watching it felt intrusive.
+Claim a rooftop cafe overlooking the stupa.
+Butter tea (120 NPR — an acquired taste: salty, creamy, vaguely Tibetan).
+Watch the kora for an hour.
+An old man completes his circuit, pauses, presses his forehead against the stupa wall, and continues.
+His devotion is so quiet and complete that watching it feels like a privilege.

 Day 3: Swayambhunath and Durbar Square

 Morning: Swayambhunath.
 200 NPR.
 365 steps up the hill.
-Monkeys everywhere — one grabbed a water bottle from a tourist's backpack pocket with the casual confidence of a pickpocket.
-I kept my bag zipped and my snacks hidden.
+Monkeys everywhere — one will lift a water bottle from a backpack pocket with the casual confidence of a pickpocket.
+Keep your bag zipped and your snacks hidden.

-The summit view justified every step.
-The Kathmandu Valley — brown and green and grey — spread to the mountains.
-The prayer flags snapped in the wind.
-The golden spire caught the morning sun.
+The summit view justifies every step.
+The Kathmandu Valley — brown and green and grey — spreads to the mountains.
+Prayer flags snap in the wind.
+The golden spire catches the morning sun.

 Afternoon: Kathmandu Durbar Square.
 1,000 NPR.
-The earthquake damage from 2015 was still visible — some temples propped up with wooden supports, others reduced to foundations.
-But the surviving structures were extraordinary: multi-tiered pagodas with carved wooden struts depicting scenes that would make a medieval European blush.
+The earthquake damage from 2015 is still visible — some temples propped up with wooden supports, others reduced to foundations.
+But the surviving structures are extraordinary: multi-tiered pagodas with carved wooden struts depicting scenes that would make a medieval European blush.

-The Kumari Ghar — home of the Living Goddess — was closed for the day.
-A guard said she sometimes appears at the window in the late afternoon.
-I waited 30 minutes.
-She didn't appear.
-I wasn't disappointed — the mystery was enough.
+The Kumari Ghar — home of the Living Goddess — keeps its own hours and may be closed.
+Guards say she sometimes appears at the window in the late afternoon.
+Linger for half an hour and she may not show.
+The mystery is enough.

 Day 4: Pashupatinath

-The holiest Hindu temple in Nepal.
-On the Bagmati River.
-I went at 5PM for the evening aarti.
+The holiest Hindu temple in Nepal, on the Bagmati River.
+Come at 5PM for the evening aarti.

-The evening aarti was smaller than Varanasi's but more intimate.
-Priests with oil lamps, chanting, river, fire.
-I sat on the stone steps and let it wash over me.
+Sadhus line the bank — holy men with painted faces, ash-covered skin, dreadlocked hair — posing for photos (tips: 100-200 NPR).
+Look past the paint and their eyes are alert and interested.
+The evening aarti is smaller than Varanasi's but more intimate: priests with oil lamps, chanting, river, fire.
+Sit on the stone steps and let it wash over you.

 Day 5: Patan

-Across the Bagmati River, Patan's Durbar Square was quieter and more refined than Kathmandu's.
+Across the Bagmati River, Patan's Durbar Square is quieter and more refined than Kathmandu's.
 1,000 NPR entry.
-The Patan Museum — inside the old royal palace — was Nepal's finest.
-Carved wooden windows, bronze statues, and a terrace overlooking the square where I sat for 30 minutes watching pigeons and schoolchildren.
+The Patan Museum — inside the old royal palace — ranks among Nepal's finest.
+Carved wooden windows, bronze statues, and a terrace overlooking the square where you can sit for 30 minutes watching pigeons and schoolchildren.

-The streets around the square had metalwork workshops where men hammered copper into singing bowls and statues of Buddhist deities.
-I watched a craftsman for 20 minutes.
-His hammer strikes were rhythmic, precise, meditative.
-The bowl he was making would sell for 3,000-8,000 NPR depending on size.
+The streets around the square hold metalwork workshops where men hammer copper into singing bowls and statues of Buddhist deities.
+Watch a craftsman for 20 minutes.
+The hammer strikes are rhythmic, precise, meditative.
+The bowl he's making will sell for 3,000-8,000 NPR depending on size.

-I bought a small one.
-It rings beautifully.
-Every time I hear it, I'm back in that workshop.
+Buy a small one.
+It rings beautifully — and every time it sounds, you're back in that workshop.

 Day 6: Nagarkot